-- A. The unit shall be multisectional (double-wide or wider) and enclose a floor area of not less than 1,000 sq ft. - B. The unit shall be placed on an excavated and backfilled foundation with the bottom no more than 12 in above grade and enclosed at the perimeter by skirting of pressure treated wood, masonry, or concrete wall construction and complying with the minimum setup standards of the adopted State Administrative Rules for Manufactured Dwellings, Chapter 918. - C. The unit shall have a roof with a pitch of at least 3 in rise for every 12 in of run. - D. The unit shall have a garage or carport constructed with exterior siding and roofing which, in color, materials, and appearance, matches the manufactured home.
-The Planning Director may, at the time of placement permit application, require an attached or detached garage in lieu of a carport where such is consistent with the predominant construction of immediately surrounding dwellings. - CE.
-Bare metal shall not be allowed as a roofing material and shall not be allowed on more than 25% of any façade of the unit.
-The unit shall have exterior siding and roofing which, in color, materials, and appearance, is similar to the exterior siding and roofing material commonly in use on residential dwellings within the community or which is comparable to the predominant materials used on surrounding dwellings as determined by the Planning Director.
-Materials that shall not be allowed include bare metal siding or roofing. - DF.
-The unit shall comply with the definition for manufactured home as identified in this section. - EG. The unit shall comply with single-family parking and paving standards as described in Chapter 19.600.
+- A. The unit shall be multisectional (double-wide or wider) and enclose a floor area of not less than 1,000 sq ft. - B. The unit shall be placed on an excavated and backfilled foundation with the bottom no more than 12 in above grade and enclosed at the perimeter by skirting of pressure treated wood, masonry, or concrete wall construction and complying with the minimum setup standards of the adopted State Administrative Rules for Manufactured Dwellings, Chapter 918. - C. Bare metal shall not be allowed as a roofing material and shall not be allowed on more than 25% of any façade of the unit. - D. The unit shall comply with the definition for manufactured home as identified in this section. - E. The unit shall comply with single-family parking and paving standards as described in Chapter 19.600.